Isn’t it about time my beloved Jenny got her own MIDI interface?

 My step-by-step plan for MIDI-modding and enhancing Jenny:

 - Replace the M110 chip with a Teensy microcontroller.
 The Teensy is no slot-in replacement, but the interface board is simple.
-It should take about an hour to make.
+It should take about two hours to make.
 (I’ve made a preliminary design.)

 - Write the basic tone generator software to take over the M110’s task.
 Its task is simple and humble: Scan the keyboard, and divide the JEN’s master clock to generate the tone corresponding to the most recent key pressed.

 - Add the MIDI interface: the traditional two DIN-5 sockets with opto-couplers, resistors, and diodes, on a small daughter board fixed to the rear of Jenny, including two buttons that can be used for setting parameters later on.
 The software now gets the ability to send and receive Note On/Note Off commands.